AlayaNetwork/alaya-devdocs/website/docs/Wasm_Getting_started.md

 alaya-truffle console
 ```

-- You can execute command in alaya-truffle console
+> You can execute the command in alaya-truffle console

 **Step2.** Create contract object